 Important Things To Know Before You Rent Your Costa Rica Vehicle

 To rent a car in Costa Rica you must be at least 21 years old, have a valid passport and driver’s license, and a major credit card.
 You can sometime rent a car at 18, bull you must leave a double deposit.
 Some agencies charge more for people under 25 and won’t rent to people oven 75.
 Valid foreign driver’s licenses are good in Costa Rica for three months.

 Car rental agencies will provide transport from the airport to their nearby offices.
 Avoid having a car wait for you at the airport – there is of ten a 12 percent surcharge for that.
-Better yet, take a taxi to your hotel and ask your Tico Travel agent to have the car delivered to your hotel.
+Better yet, take a taxi to your hotel and car rental company to have the car delivered to your hotel.
 Don’t hassle with trying to navigate unfamiliar streets when you first arrive.